The team at iCertified can complete your swimming pool compliance inspection smoothly and without any hassle.

 Outdoor Spas With A Child-Resistant Lockable Cover

-- Is your spa covered by a child resistant lockable cover?
+- Spa must be covered by a child resistant lockable cover

-- If it is, is there a current CPR sign that is in clear view of the spa and can be read easily from a 3 meter distance?
+- And it shoud be with current CPR sign that is in clear view of the spa and can be read easily from a 3 meter distance.

 Outdoor Spas Enclosed By A Pool Fence And Gate

-- Is the pool fence a constant 1200mm high all the way around the outside of the spa?
+- The pool fence should be a constant 1200mm high all the way around the outside of the spa

 - If the boundary fence forms part of the spa fence and the spa was built before 1 September 2008 the boundary fence must be a constant 1200mm high.